RedHatProductSecurity/trestle-demo/docs/getting_started.md

 - [Branch Protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule)
 - [GitHub Actions Configuration](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository)

+# Setting Up GitHub CLI (gh)

+This demo makes use of the GitHub CLI to streamline managing GitHub Pull Requests.
+To make use of these automations, the GitHub CLI will need to be installed in your environment prior to performing the walkthroughs in this guide.
+If you do not opt to install and leverage the GitHub CLI, you will need to perform the Pull Request management tasks manually through the GitHub WebUI.
+This guide does not detail the management of GitHub Pull Requests through the GitHub WebUI.

+### GitHub CLI Installation

+Follow this guide to install and configure the GitHub CLI: https://cli.github.com/manual/installation

+### GitHub CLI Login to GitHub

+Follow these instructions to use the GitHub CLI to login to GitHub: https://cli.github.com/manual/gh_auth_login

+### GitHub CLI git Credential Helper

+The GitHub CLI can also be used as a credential helper for git (configures git client authentication to GitHub).
+To learn more about this and how to leverage this capability, reference this documentation: https://cli.github.com/manual/gh_auth_setup-git

 # Editing Content

 This demo shows the authoring workflows using the `generate-edit-assemble` steps recommended by the `compliance-trestle` documentation.